 - Skin cancer will usually, though not always, appear on the parts of the body that receive the most sun exposure.
 Skin rashes can appear on the face, but many others will appear on the arms, legs, or torso.
 Psoriasis commonly appears on the “folds” of the body, like the elbows and knees.
 Eczema can appear on the hands, neck, elbows, and feet, or around the eyes.

 - Most rashes will go away on their own, or with the help of over-the-counter medications like hydrocortisone.
 Skin cancer will not go away on its own, and that means that it’s important to consider duration when comparing skin cancer vs. rashes.

 Early detection is an important determiner of outcomes wherever cancer is concerned, and it’s always better to err on the side of caution.
 Keep a close eye on changes to your skin, and know when to schedule a professional screening.

-Skin cancers and skin rashes are separate phenomena that may resemble one another, but can skin rash be a sign of cancer that is hidden from your view?
+Can cancer cause skin rashes?
+Skin cancers and skin rashes are separate phenomena that may resemble one another, but a skin rash can be caused by cancer that’s hidden from your view.
 Where other types of cancer are considered, skin rashes can be a clear—and directly connected—symptom.
-Leukemia, mycosis fungoides, Sézary syndrome, and kaposi sarcoma may all cause a patient to present with rashes, some more significant than others.
+Below, you’ll find some of the less common versions of cancer that can cause skin rashes, or rash-like symptoms:

 Many types of common skin cancer can be treated with Image-Guided Superficial Radiotherapy (Image-Guided SRT), which carries no risk of surgical scarring.
-If your apparent rash turns out to be basal cell skin cancer or squamous cell skin cancer, talk to your doctor to find out if Image-Guided SRT is right for you.
-For a more informed conversation, find out how the treatment works today!
+If your apparent rash turns out to be basal cell skin cancer or squamous cell skin cancer, talk to your doctor to find out if GentleCure™ is right for you.
+For a more informed conversation, contact us online to speak with our skin cancer information specialists.